LLuke/xerlin/README.txt

 Xerlin includes software provided by IBM, Apache, and other third party sources.
 These are distributed under the licenses included.
-ChannelPoint and these third parties do not provide any warranties regarding this software.
+SpeedLegal and these third parties do not provide any warranties regarding this software.
 See the LICENSE file for more legal information.